hrtcat/hrtcat/README.md

 **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 This license is in place in case this project becomes abandoned.
-I urge you to please contribute to HRT.cat instead of copying this guide and creating a competing resource.
+Weurge you to please contribute to HRT.cat instead of copying this guide and creating a competing resource.